 Chrysin is a Bioflavonoids compound found in high levels in propolis and in honey.
-It is a flavonoid known for supposedly increasing testosterone levels in humans.

 Follow this Page for updates